scub/perlcron/README.md

 #Development Environment

-Perlcron is currently being built in debian stable which includes perl version 5.14.
-The following packages must be installed in the dev environment.
+Perlcron is currently being built in Debian stable [Wheezy]  which includes perl version 5.14.

-* libperl-dev